Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 It hosts renowned annual film and music festivals, attracting a global audience.

-[Cultural Hub]: Telluride marries its mining past with a rich cultural present, making it a unique destination.
+[Peaks, Films, and Victorian Facades]: Telluride marries its mining past with a rich cultural present, making it a destination unlike any other.

 Cripple Creek began in 1890 during the last great Colorado gold rush.
 It boasted the title of the “World’s Greatest Gold Camp”.

-Today, the town’s economy is supported by its casinos and tourism.
+Today, the town’s activity is supported by its casinos and tourism.
 Historic buildings now house modern entertainment.

 The town also has several museums and a heritage center, which tells the story of its mining history.